sheetrocks/srk/README.md

 ## Creating a formula

-For the purposes of this tutorial, there are some completed examples in the ```examples/python``` folder.
+For the purposes of this tutorial, there is a completed example in the ```examples/python``` folder.
-To make a new formula, follow the conventions of the examples:
+To make a new formula, follow the conventions of the example:
-- A config.json file is required.
-Please use that file to define your formula name and the file path to the required files.
 - The python formula must be called `calculate`
-- The python function will be sent a list of arguments to you formula, cast as a spreadsheet castable type:
+- The python function will be sent a list of arguments, cast as a spreadsheet castable type:
     * None (for empty cells)
     * float
     * string